eclipse-biscuit/biscuit-rust/README.md

      resource("/a/file1.txt");
      operation("read");

-     // a verifier can come with allow/deny policies.
+     // an authorizer can come with allow/deny policies.
 While checks are all tested
-     // and must all succeeed, allow/deny policies are tried one by one in order,
+     // and must all succeed, allow/deny policies are tried one by one in order,
      // and we stop verification on the first that matches
      //
      // here we will check that the token has the corresponding right